arussell/infinite-monkey-simulator/README.markdown

 I have a Mac.
 Can I just download the simulator and run it myself?
 ==================================================================

 Yes, definitely!
-Grab a copy from the left hand side of this page.
+Grab a copy [here](https://github.com/downloads/arussell/infinite-monkey-simulator/Monkey%20Simulator.zip).
 It requires at least Mac OS X 10.6 (Snow Leopard), because it uses Grand Central Dispatch to manage threading.

 I have a Windows/Linux based computer.
 Can I run the simulator too?
 ===================================================================